BlackPuma075/cosmo-ug-dev/README.md

 ## **Installation Instructions**

 ### 1. **Set up the environment**
-To use the **FMG** scripts create the required environment, following these steps.
-By default, the environment will be named `fmg_env`, but you can rename it if needed.
+To use the scripts create the required environment, following these steps.
+(You don't have to create an environment, just run the code below)

 ```bash
 module load python